 The UGI series may show a stomach (gastric) or intestinal (duodenal) ulcer, a tumor, or something pushing on the intestines from outside the gastrointestinal tract.
 Narrowing of the opening between the stomach and the small intestine (pyloric stenosis) may be seen.

 The small bowel follow-through may show inflammation or changes in the lining that may explain poor absorption of food.
 This may be caused by Crohn's disease or celiac disease.

 What Affects the Test

 Reasons you may not be able to have the test or why the results may not be helpful include:

 - Too much air in the small intestine.

 What To Think About

-lining of the esophagus, stomach, and upper small intestine (duodenum).
-To learn more, see the medical test
+- Upper endoscopy is done instead of a UGI test in certain cases.
+Endoscopy uses a thin, flexible tube (endoscope) to look at the lining of the esophagus, stomach, and upper small intestine (duodenum).
+To learn more, see the medical test Upper Gastrointestinal Endoscopy.

 - The UGI series test: